astroumd/lmtoy/docs/cheatsheet2.md

 We outline the steps to reduce data with LMTOY's SLpipeline on Unity.

-We assume LMTOY is present and up to date.
-This command
+We assume LMTOY is present and up to date, and that you have a starting script generator for your project.
+First of all, this command

       lmtoy

 will inform you of some important parameters for your LMTOY.
+If that command doesn't exist, your shell has not been set up properly.

 We are also assuming you are working on a particular project, which we will set as an environment variable, for example